adil-hussain-84/ThreadPoolExperiment/app1/README.md

 the [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor)
 constructor.

 When you run the app, you will see an interface as below.
-The text in the interface describes the purposes of app and the function of each of the buttons.
+The text in the interface describes the purpose of the app and the function of each of the buttons.

 <img src="Screenshot.png" width="50%" alt="Screenshot of app">